SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

     click 	//div/p[2]/input[3]

-If however, you do need to use the ID to locate the element, a programmed solution is required.
-Another solution is to capture this ID from the website itself, before you need to use it in a Selenium command.
+If however, you do need to use the ID to locate the element, a different solution is needed.
+You can capture this ID from the website before you use it in a Selenium command.
 It can be done like this.

 .. code-block:: java